csmile-1006/PreferenceTransformer/README.md

 # Preference Transformer: Modeling Human Preferences using Transformers for RL
 Implementation of the PT in JAX and FLAX.
 Our code is based on the implementation of [Flaxmodels](https://github.com/matthias-wright/flaxmodels) and [IQL](https://github.com/ikostrikov/implicit_q_learning).

+## NOTICE
+In this version, we substitute the human label to the dummy label (all labels are masked with constant 1), so you can just check how our implementation works.
+We will publicly release the collected real human preferences.
 ## How to run the code

 ### Install dependencies